You’ve applied, what's next?

 Timetable and class allocation

 The class allocation plans and class timetables will be announced during the programme introduction at the end of August.
-So it’s important to make sure you are there!
+So it’s important to make sure you attend these introduction days.

 Deadline: complete enrolment before 31 August

 You must have completed your enrolment by no later than 31 August.
 So please keep an eye on your enrolment check-list in myHU.